bencoveney/barrelsby/README.md

 If you are interested in contributing to barrelsby there are plenty of tagged issues that can be picked up, or feel free to suggest your own feature in an issue.

-Most coding conventions are enforced by TSLint but in general:
+Most coding conventions are enforced by TSLint but in addition:
-- Use small functions instead of classes.
+- Prefer small functions to classes.
 - Avoid abreviated identifiers.
 - Write short simple test.
+- Update the README with relevant documentation.